Clinical Trials (PDQ®)

 7. Patients with active infection will not be eligible, but may become eligible once infection has resolved and they are at least 7 days from completion of antibiotics.

-9. Concomitant chronic (daily or almost daily for greater than or equal to1 month prior) use of steroids or NSAIDS.
+9. Concomitant chronic (daily or almost daily for greater than or equal to1 month prior) use of steroids or non-steroidal anti-inflammatory drugs (NSAIDS).
 Intermittent use of steroids as pre-medications is allowed.
-Based on research to date the tumor and tumor microenvironment production of TNF alpha could promote anti-tumor activity.
+Based on research to date the tumor and tumor microenvironment production of tumor necrosis factor (TNF) alpha could promote anti-tumor activity.
 Theoretically, anti-inflammatories could blunt local production, limiting this possibly positive cofactor.

-10. No concomitant use of complementary or alternative medication or other agents (investigational therapeutic agents) will be allowed without approval of a PI or AI.
+10. No concomitant use of complementary or alternative medication or other agents (investigational therapeutic agents) will be allowed without approval of a principal investigator (PI) or associate investigator (AI).
 Every effort will be made to maximize patient safety and minimize changes in chronic medications.

 11. Patients with a recent history (within last 5 years) of autoimmune disease or inflammatory diseases will be excluded, for example, active rheumatoid arthritis,active inflammatory bowel disease or any chronic inflammatory conditions because birinapant synergizes with TNF in vitro.